watson-developer-cloud/node-red-labs/watson_services_labs/speech_to_text/lab_speech_to_text.md

 In this lab an audio file will be transcribed.
 This audiofile can be downloaded [here](Audio Message.wav).
 In the following screenshots you can see how the nodes are configured.

-First you start with an Inject node, for starting the uploding of the .Wav file from your local machine into the Speech To Text service in Bluemix
+First you start with an Inject node, to start uploading of the .Wav file from your local machine into the Speech To Text service in Bluemix

 The inject node is configured like this: